 These documents are particularity important, since they are usually produced in PDF format that is easily printable by most producers and does not require any specific technical program to review.
 These documents are crucial elements in the production process.
 In some cases, these documents could be prepared to be used in a legal capacity, as they can usually verify production quality limits.

 The first preproduction sample is made based on technical drawings.
-This help verify product functionality, specifications, and aesthetics.
+This verifies product functionality, specifications, and aesthetics.
 Additional improvements required can then be fed again into a design review and optimisation loop and a new preproduction sample is produced, accordingly.

 Supply Chain Setup

 The supply chain is monitored using online progress monitoring.
-Continuous communication is maintained to ensure challenges are solved in a timely manner.
-Manufacturing micro processes are continuously reviewed to maintain quality production and avoid challenges at the assembly line.
+Continuous communication is maintained to ensure challenges are solved promptly.
+Manufacturing micro-processes are continuously reviewed to maintain quality production and avoid challenges at the assembly line.
 The assembly line setup is reviewed for improvements and quality maintenance.
 On-site checks to ensure production progression are available for reasonable fees.

 Final parts and assemblies are reviewed for conformity and performance.
 Dimensions are checked for consistency and the products specifications are verified.
 For most new products non-confirming units can be a significant percentage.
 These are replaced by supplementary production to achieve the required number of units.
 Product patches that pass quality control tests are packaged and shipped according to requirements.